 In a rapidly emerging field like drone detection, it can be difficult to separate fact from fiction.
-At CRFS, we’ve got years of experience designing and deploying drone detection systems, so we thought we’d do our bit by collecting some of the myths and misconceptions that we’ve come across, and trying to clear them up in this blog.
+At CRFS, we’ve got years of experience designing and deploying drone detection and geolocation systems, so we thought we’d do our bit by collecting some of the myths and misconceptions that we’ve come across, and trying to clear them up in this blog.

 1) All you need for drone detection is a radar